rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 1. Instance methods on an instance to be determined at runtime
 1. Constructors

-Remember that `Predicate` is a functional interface that takes a single parameter of any type and returns a boolean.
+Remember that `Predicate` is a functional interface that takes a single parameter of any type and returns a `boolean`.
 Another functional interface is `Consumer`, which takes a single parameter of any type and has a void return type.
 Finally, `Supplier` doesn’t take any parameters and returns any type.

 Let’s look at some examples from the Java API.
 In each set, we show the lambda equivalent.
 Remember that none of these method references are actually called in the code that follows.
 They are simply available to be called in the future.
-Let’s start with a static method:
+Let’s start with a `static` method:

 ````
 14: Consumer<List<Integer>> methodRef1 = Collections::sort;
 15: Consumer<List<Integer>> lambda1 = l -> Collections.sort(l);
 ````

 On line 14, we call a method with one parameter, and Java knows that it should create a lambda with one parameter and pass it to the method.
 Wait a minute.
 We know that the sort method is overloaded.
 How does Java know that we want to call the version that omits the comparator?
 With both lambdas and method references, Java is inferring information from the context.
 In this case, we said that we were declaring a `Consumer`, which takes only one parameter.
 Java looks for a method that matches that description.

 Next up is calling an instance method on a specific instance: